-The project scored high in feasibility because land ownership is secured, as it is City of Philadelphia land, and there is potential to coordinate with the Philadelphia Water Department on the project due as it is adjacent to Cobbs Creek, a priority restoration waterway.
+The project scored high in feasibility because land ownership is secured, as it is City of Philadelphia land.
+There is potential to coordinate with the Philadelphia Water Department on the project as it is adjacent to Cobbs Creek, a priority restoration waterway.